Achilles Tendinopathy

 Do you feel your Achilles tendon is sometimes worse when you go for your usual stroll around the park in Dunlop volleys, or go to work in your ballet flats?
 Why is that?

 One of the first things you can change is your shoes.
 Most traditional running shoes have a shoe pitch of 10-12mm.
-This tends to decrease the level of your discomfort as it reduces the stress on the Achilles tendon by elevating the heel towards the calf muscle.
+This tends to increase the level of your discomfort as it reduces the stress on the Achilles tendon by elevating the heel towards the calf muscle.

 Treatment

-2. Parotec in-shoe pressure analysis system
+ParoTec in-shoe pressure analysis system

 A comparison image showing two scans of feet using the Parotec pressure analysis system, one shows pressure in the feet before treatment compared to good pressure levels in the feet after treatment

-4. Shockwave Therapy (ESWT)
+Shockwave treatment (ESWT)

 Prevention